Azure/multi-cloud-asset-inventory-preview/src/multi-cloud-portal-create.md

-# Multi-cloud Connector onboarding via Portal
+# Multicloud Connector onboarding via Portal
 We have portal support under this flight link here: https://aka.ms/multicloudprivateflight

 To get to the experience, you first need to browse Azure Arc in the Azure portal.